 1. As you begin drafting your website template, include an SEO plug-in.

 2. The more you seek online global exposure via keywords, the more you will benefit from SEO.

 3. Even for local Sideline initiatives, there is significant benefit in having a Web “storefront.”

 4. Once you have a website, it’s easy to increase visibility by linking to community resources.

 3.9 Addressing early warning signals that your business plan is possibly misguided

-1. Identify a number of viable early warning signals that can help anticipate and reduce problems.
+1. Identify early warning signals to help anticipate and reduce problems.

 2. Caution helpers about ignoring early warning signals.

 3. Prepare follow-up actions to address problems if early warning signals are triggered.